Mercedes GLC SUV - Engines, drive & performance

 The GLC is at its best when driven in a relaxed, unfussed manner than on spirited back-road jaunts.
 Although all models have clever dampers as standard, they seem optimised for soaking up bumps and improving ride comfort rather than providing sharper responses.
-For a truly rewarding SUV driving experience, the BMW X3 remainsthe car to beat although in the comfort stakes, the Merc trumps the Alfa Romeo Stelvio.
+For a truly rewarding SUV driving experience, the BMW X3 and Jaguar F-Pace remain the cars to beat, although in the comfort stakes, the Merc trumps the Alfa Romeo Stelvio.
 The Volvo XC60 is even more comfortable still.

 The GLC leans a little during hard cornering, but not so much as to feel unsettling and less than the Audi and Volvo.
 The steering is accurate enough, yet feels rather light and requires quite large inputs, so there’s little to encourage fast driving anyway.
 It’s far better to ease off the accelerator and cruise, which the Mercedes does very well.

 More reviews for GLC SUV